usnistgov/cyrsoxs/docs/RUN.md

 ## Generating config and constant files

-In order to run RSoXs, first we need to generate the confiig file.
+In order to run CyRSoXS, first we need to generate the confiig file.
 To generate the config file, you need to run the python script `generateConstants.py` from the scripts folder.